George Town, Malaysia Guide

 Best Time to Visit

 The best time to visit George Town is during the dry season, which runs from November to March.
-The weather is generally sunny and less humid, making it ideal for exploring the city on foot.
-Avoid the monsoon season (September and October) when heavy rainfall can disrupt travel plans.
+During these months, the weather is generally sunny and less humid, making it ideal for exploring the city's attractions.
+However, be prepared for higher prices and larger crowds during peak season.
+April to October is the wet season, with frequent rain showers, but the city is still worth visiting, especially if you don't mind the occasional downpour and prefer fewer tourists.

 Transportation